gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 ![Line Number Margin Size](\images\2015\05\LineNumberMarginSize.PNG)

+Functions can be set to always have a unique line number color.
 In the following image the *LineNumberMarginFuncForegroundColor* is set to Red.
 This sets the line number to Red if the Line is the start of the Function.

 ![Line Number Function Foreground](\images\2015\05\LineNumberMarginFuncForegroundColor.PNG)